b-meson/securitytalks/IMSICatchersForActivists.md

 Note to activists:

-	* Very high battery drain is expected if you're at a demonstration and tweeting / taking pictures etc. It's can also be explained when hundreds of people congregate in close proximity to each other and hit the same BTS
+	* Very high battery drain is expected if you're at a demonstration and tweeting / taking pictures etc.
+	* It can also be congestion due to close proximity to each other and hitting the same BTS
 	* Every truck parked near a demonstration isn't an IMSI Catcher.
-Every time your applications won't open doesn't mean you're being tracked.
+	* Every time your applications won't open doesn't mean you're being tracked.
 	* Be cautious but no paranoid ;-)

 ### Counter-Surveillance